EDGE: the puzzling ellipticity of Eridanus II's star cluster and its implications for dark matter at the heart of an ultra-faint dwarf: Method

 The centre of each SC was determined using the mass-weighted shrinking spheres method of \citet{2003MNRAS.338...14P}, limited to stars with masses $\leqslant 10\,\text{M}_{\odot}$.
 All luminosities were converted to V-band with bolometric corrections based on fits from \citet{1998JRASC..92...36R}, after which we performed a cut on stars with luminosities $0.1 \geqslant L_{\rm V}/\text{L}_{\rm \odot,V} \geqslant 100$.
 This is because overly bright stars are normally removed from observational analysis, and faint stars escape detection.
 Half-light radii were calculated with bootstrapping analysis based on the total bound V-band luminosity.
 Black holes and compact remnants were excluded from our analysis when calculating optically derived values, such as the half-light radius.

 Note that, although it is most similar to EriII's observed properties (see Table \ref{tab:eri_II_comparison}), we do not consider SC survival within Halo1459 GM:Latest.
 This is because, due to a late, low stellar mass, cuspy merger, its final density profile ends up being rather cuspy (see the discussion of this in \citealt{orkney}).
 As such, its behaviour in terms of SC survival is already covered by Halo1445.
 Nonetheless, it would be interesting to explore this galaxy further in future work.
-It is most similar to EriII precisely because it assembles late from many minor mergers.
+It has a half-light radius and stellar content similar to EriII, precisely because it assembles late from many minor mergers (see \citet{2019ApJ...886L...3R}).
 These minor mergers themselves may interact with the central SC, potentially explaining some of its puzzling properties.
 Exploring this is beyond the scope of this present work.